Trivial or impossible -- dichotomous data difficulty masks model differences (on ImageNet and beyond): Discussion

 Previous investigations found label errors to be a problem in a number of datasets.
 Here we show a dataset issues that affects a much larger number of ImageNet images than those affected by label errors.
-In order to be able to improve our ability to differentiate between models (and give their inductive bias a chance to truly make a difference), we will need datasets that are more balanced with respect to image difficulty or use only in-between images.
+In order to be able to improve our ability to differentiate between models and give their inductive bias a chance to truly make a difference, we will need datasets that are more balanced with respect to image difficulty or use only in-between images.
 This is far from trivial since we do not know precisely what causes DDD.
 Inspiration could come from psychology and vision science, where investigations into what makes an image or object difficult have a long history.
 At least since Eleanor Rosch's \citep{Rosch_1973} pioneering work we know that for some object categories there are ``natural prototypes'', i.e. particularly representative exemplars of a category.
 Thus not all members of a category are equally easy to recognize and classify.
 Second, for human vision it is well known that the recognition of an object depends on its viewpoint: objects are easier to see from a ``canonical'' viewpoint \citep{Biederman_1987,Bulthoff_1992,Freeman_1994,Tarr_2001,Tarr_1996}.
 Third, object recognition also depends on its context and surroundings.
-Humans can recognize objects remarkably quickly \citep{Thorpe_1996}, but this is only true if they are effectively segmented from their background \citep{Wichmann_2010}.
-As a result one can make a real-world dataset arbitrarily trivial (or impossible) for human observers by selecting prototypical (or non-prototypical) objects, showing them from canonical (or degenerate) viewpoints and have objects segmented from (or camouflaged by) the background.
-Perhaps it was naïve to believe that large automatically generated datasets would somehow ``get the mix right'' and result in images where the difficulty within and between categories is approximately the same---or at least not so large that it dominates over inductive bias as we show in this work.
+Humans can recognize objects remarkably quickly \citep{Thorpe_1996}, but this is only true if they are effectively segmented from their background by the photographer's selection of focus point, focal length and aperture \citep{Wichmann_2010}.
+As a result one can make a real-world dataset arbitrarily trivial (or impossible) for human observers.
+Perhaps it was somewhat naïve to believe that large automatically generated datasets would ``get the mix right'' and result in images where the difficulty within and between categories is approximately the same.